srobo/team-emails/SR2025/2024-09-11-confirm-places.md

 If your team would like to get started before Kickstart, **new for this year** we have prepared some [pre-Kickstart activities][pre-kickstart-activities] which introduce robotics and our simulator without needing the kit.
-If your team need any assistance with these activities, please encourage them to post in Discord.
+If your team needs any assistance with these activities, please encourage them to post in Discord.

 At various points in the year we will have a number of "[Tech Days][tech-days]"